Indonesians quitting 'rice addiction' over diabetes fears

 "The struggle isn't only in our stomachs, but also in our minds because we have been living this myth that you won't be full without rice," said Mr Ilhamsyah, a 47-year-old Jakarta resident.

-Now, Indonesia is now trying to reverse its decades-old policy by convincing citizens to reduce their consumption of rice, but officials acknowledged bringing it down to average global levels could take decades.
+Now, Indonesia is trying to reverse its decades-old policy by convincing citizens to reduce their consumption of rice, but officials acknowledged that bringing it down to average global levels could take decades.

 "My tongue is too Indonesian - I just couldn't stay away from it."